 Provide outreach and engagement support for regional clean-up events through partnerships with local governments, recreational clubs (such as cycling and running clubs), and Keep Texas Beautiful affiliates.

 Work with Texas-based restaurants to reduce the use of single-use plastic.

 Share project successes with other councils of government and replicate this work across the state.

-Attend this training to learn how to use the updated Adopt-A-Spot online tool, including how to submit new locations for adoption and how to become a waterway cleanup volunteer, on Thursday, February 25, 2021 from 9 – 10AM.
+Attendees learned how to use the updated Adopt-A-Spot online tool, including how to submit new location for adoption and how to become a waterway cleanup volunteer.

 The Trash Free Texas program connects local government leaders and Keep Texas Beautiful affiliates with data to help them strategically identify and adopt areas in need of clean up.
 Trash Free Texas hosts the “Adopt-a-Spot” site and Online Mapping Tool, created to foster a litter-free environment in Texas watersheds and track trash removal activities.
 Learn more here